What is Cornea?

 • Contact lens care and safety

-always wash your hands before handling your contact lenses
+Cleaning your hands is a must before handling contact lenses.

 use the CRD method while wearing contact lenses